IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 #### Filtering Options

-The {ProductName} Combo component exposes one more filtering property that allows passing configuration of both `filterKey` and `caseSensitive` options.
-The `filterKey` indicates whether the `displayKey` property should be used for filtering the list of options.
-The `caseSensitive` shows if the filtering should be case sensitive or not.
+The {ProductName} Combo component exposes one more filtering property that allows passing configuration of both `FilterKey` and `CaseSensitive` options.
+The `FilterKey` indicates whether the `DisplayKey` property should be used for filtering the list of options.
+The `CaseSensitive` shows if the filtering should be case sensitive or not.

 The following code snippet shows how to filter the cities from our data source by their country instead of their name.
-We are also making the filtering case sensitive no matter whether the `case-sensitive-icon` is enabled or not:
+We are also making the filtering case sensitive no matter whether the `CaseSensitiveIcon` is enabled or not:

 ```ts
 public customOpts = {